greyaperez/sandbox-tool/README.md

 Any server with PHP... that's it!

 How to Use:

-1. Unzip sandbox.zip to a folder on your server's public html directory
+1. Unzip sandbox.zip to a folder on your server's public html directory.
-2. Point a browser window to the root location of your sandbox
+2. Point a browser window to the root location of your sandbox.
-3. Edit any of the file inside the "live" folder and watch the updates happen live
+3. Edit any of the file inside the "live" folder and watch the updates happen live.